adarshtri/my-mac-system-utilities/README.md

     max: 95, this means the utility will notify you to plug out if your battery level is more than 95 and you are plugged in

-2. Directory cleaner and alert manager: If your "downloads" folder is always full of files with different and format and you wished someone could automatically sort it based on file formats behind your back, this utility is for you.
+#### Directory cleaner and alert manager
+If your "downloads" folder is always full of files with different and format and you wished someone could automatically sort it based on file formats behind your back, this utility is for you.
 It manages everything based on how you configure your directory cleaner in configuration file.
 It also gives you an alert on how many files have been cleared up in each directory.